Micro coaxial cable testing and inspection equipment

 Recovery

-In that thermal-imaging program, the first mistake would have been treating the complaint as a simple continuity failure.
-The assemblies were short, fine, and easy to deform during termination.
-A small difference in where the fixture touched the connector could change the measured result.
+In this kind of program, the first mistake would be treating the complaint as a simple continuity failure.
+Short, fine-gauge assemblies are easy to deform during termination, and a small difference in where the fixture touches the connector can change the measured result.

-We stopped production, separated failed units from untested inventory, and reviewed the customer's measurement setup against our factory fixture.
-The root cause was not one operator error.
-The specification definition and test method were not aligned, so both teams could read the same cable differently.
+The right response is to stop production, separate failed units from untested inventory, and review the customer's measurement setup against the factory fixture.
+Often the root cause is not one operator error: the specification definition and the test method are not aligned, so both teams read the same cable differently.

-The correction was to update the specification, provide fresh test reports, build new validation samples, and release the replacement lot only after both engineering teams agreed on the contact points and pass-fail logic.
-That approach protected the customer's beta schedule and gave the factory a repeatable method for the next build.
+The correction is to update the specification, provide fresh test reports, build new validation samples, and release the replacement lot only after both engineering teams agree on the contact points and pass-fail logic.
+That approach protects the customer's schedule and gives the factory a repeatable method for the next build.

 Test Method Comparison Table